AMSP-04/NETN-TMR/NETN-TMR.md

 The federate with a primary responsibility shall respond to all related NETN-ETR `ETR_Task` requests.

-The NETN-ORG modules defines the optional attribute `AllocatedFederate` as an extension to the `HLAobjectRoot` object class.
+The NETN-TMR modules defines the optional attribute `AllocatedFederate` as an extension to the `HLAobjectRoot` object class.
 The value of the `AllocatedFederate` attribute refers to a federate by its unique name.

 * The owner (HLA ownership) of the `AllocatedFederate` attribute is the federate with primary modelling responsibility for the object.
 * An update of this attribute triggers the referenced federate to initiate a transfer to acquire primary modelling responsibility.